zeroc-ice/ice/vsplugin/README.txt

 Adding Slice files to a project
 -------------------------------

-You could use "Add -> New Item..." dialog to add slice files to a project once the extension has been installed.

-There will be a new template "Slice source"

-To add an existing Slice file to a project, use "Add -> Existing Item..."
+Use "Add -> New Item..." to create a Slice file to a project.
+Use "Slice source" as the file type.
+To add an existing Slice file, use "Add -> Existing Item...".

 Generating code
 ---------------

 The extension compiles a Slice file whenever you save the file.
-If you save a file that is included by other Slice files, the including files are compiled as well.

-The generated code is placed in the same directory as the corresponding Slice file.
+The extension tracks dependencies among Slice files and recompiles only those files that require it after a change.

-For example for Demo.ice, you will see Demo.cpp and Demo.h automatically added to your C++ project, or Demo.cs to your .NET project.
+Generated files are automatically added to the project.
+For example, for Demo.ice, the extension for C++ adds Demo.cpp and Demo.h to the project, whereas the extension for C# adds Demo.cs to the project.

 Slice Compilation errors are displayed in the Visual Studio "Output" and "Error List" panels.